 During a Video Review, a head referee may opt to watch the replays via a monitor available on the sideline in a designated area (the Referee Review Area) OR the referee may opt to use the information from the Video Assistant Referee (VAR) before deciding whether to uphold or overturn the on-field decision.

 The final decision, as always, rests with the head referee.

 What is a "check" and how does that differ from a "Video Review"?

 All reviewable incidents throughout a match are constantly checked and analyzed by the VAR for potential clear and obvious errors.
 The head referee may decide to hold a restart to allow for a check and the universal signal for this is the hand to the earpiece.

 When a clear and obvious error is identified as part of a check, the VAR alerts the head referee, who can then decide whether to initiate a Video Review by making the Video Review signal (TV box sign).

 Does the referee have to conduct a Video Review immediately following a clear and obvious error on one of the four (4) match-changing incidents?
 How much time can pass before an incident is no longer reviewable?

 The head referee can go back to review any incident that happens between stoppages in play.
-However, if play is restarted after a stoppage (ex. on a throw-in, corner kick, goal kick, free kick or drop ball) then a referee CANNOT go back to review any instances prior to that restart (except for a serious missed incident involving violent conduct or serious foul play).
+However, if play is restarted after a stoppage (ex. on a throw-in, corner kick, goal kick, free kick or drop ball) then a referee CANNOT go back to review any instances prior to that restart (except for a serious missed incident involving violent conduct, spitting or extremely offensive/insulting/abusive gestures).
 For that reason, the head referee may delay a restart until a VAR check of a reviewable play is complete.

 What happens if play doesn’t stop or the referee can’t stop play because the ball is never in a neutral zone?
 When can Video Review take place in that case?